AndresBo/Laboratory-API/README.md

 For example:
 An SQL query like this one: `'SELECT id, name, email FROM users WHERE id = 3'`, in ORM can look like this: `users.GetById(3)`.

+Advantages of using  ORM include:
+- Speeds development
+- Handles logic to interact with database
+- Improved security.
+ORM tools can defend against malicious attacks like SQL Injection Vulnerability.

+Disadvantages of an ORM:
+- Learning ORM tools
+- Slower than SQL
+- Complex queries may not be possible with ORM and will need SQL